GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **Casting Time**: 1 reaction, which is taken in response to a creature attacking or coming in contact with you or a creature/object you are touching

-**Effect**: A number of thorns errupt from yourself or the target, extending out 1 foot.
+**Effect**: A number of thorns erupt from yourself or the target, extending out 1 foot.
 Any creature within that space suffers a piercing attack, except yourself.

 **At Higher Tiers**: Each tier beyond minimum allows you to extend the size of the thorns by a foot.

-**Critical Failure**: The thorns stil emerge, but damage all clothes and armor worn by a ceature from which they grow.
+**Critical Failure**: The thorns still emerge, but damage all clothes and armor worn by a creature from which they grow.
 The thorns inflict an attack against you with a bonus equal to the tier of the spell.

 #### Grim Return

 **Minimum Tier**: 4

-**Casting Time**: 1 reaction, which you take in rrsponse to dying
+**Casting Time**: 1 reaction, which you take in response to dying

-**Effect**: You empower your final thoughts with magic as you picture someone you care tonprtect (you choice of a creature you know).
+**Effect**: You empower your final thoughts with magic as you picture someone you care to protect (you choice of a creature you know).
 Your flesh begins to loosen itself from your skeleton in a subtle fashion.
 After 1d12+2 rounds, a reanimated skeleton forms from your remains- though it retains your class features and heroism.
-For a number of hours equal to the spwll's tier, it retains a semblence of your consciousness and is not mindless.
-When this wears off, it will become mondless again- with its core perogotive to protect that creature which you had imagined.
+For a number of hours equal to the spell’s tier, it retains a semblance of your consciousness and is not mindless.
+When this wears off, it will become mindless again- with its core prerogative to protect that creature which you had imagined.

-If the spellcheck was a critical success, it also reatins any spells you knew and retains its skills and weapon training.
+If the spellcheck was a critical success, it also retains any spells you knew and retains its skills and weapon training.

 This spell fails if cast by a creature with no skeletal structure.